deepset-ai/haystack/README.md

 * DocumentStore (Elasticsearch): listens on port 9200
 * Streamlit UI: listens on port 8501

-Please note that this demo assumes the container ports above to be accessible from the Internet.
-If you start this demo on an restricted system, you may use SSH port forwarding to access the UI. *We suggest that you review the access policy depending on your system setup and your security guidelines.*
+Please note that this demo sets up the container ports so that they are potentially accessible from the Internet. *We suggest that you review the firewall settings depending on your system setup and the security guidelines.*

 ## Installation

 If you're interested in learning more about Haystack and using it as part of your application, we offer several options.

-1. Installing from a package
+**1. Installing from a package**

 You can install Haystack Python package by using [pip](https://github.com/pypa/pip).